YOmnAA98/YOSMITE-website/README.md

 # YOSMITE-website
-"YOSMITE" is a website for a national park in California.
+"YOSMITE" is a touristy website for a national park in California.

 Technologies used: HTML, CSS, JS.